dmccuk/terraform_modules/README.md

-## Welcome ot my new github repo for using modules in terraform.
+## Welcome to my new github repo for using modules in terraform.

 ### install and setup the aswcli tool